-The search for innovative solutions forms an integral part of Solvay’s DNA.
-It is rooted in the Group’s history that began in 1863 with a major technological breakthrough: the synthesis of soda ash (sodium carbonate), a process designed and developed by the company’s founder, Ernest Solvay.
+The search for innovative solutions is part of Solvay’s DNA.
+In 1863, Ernest Solvay made a major technological breakthrough: the synthesis of soda ash (sodium carbonate), a process designed and developed by the company’s founder.

 Ernest Solvay’s passion for science inspired him to support research in different ways.

 Since 1911, these conferences have brought together the world’s most distinguished physicists and chemists to discuss scientific issues.